ajspeller/color-picker/README.md

 You can toggle the modes and sounds as well.

-You can view the game at the following link.
+You can view the game at the following link, https://ajspeller.github.io/color-picker/